saxena-nikhil738/child-tutorial/README.md

 ### Hi there 👋

 This project was a part of 1 day hackathon.
-Nikhil and I made this kid's website which helps them to learn letters and words.
+Me and Advait made this kid's website which helps them to learn letters and words.

 <!--
 **childs-first-tutor/childs-first-tutor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.